SeantheShort/AwesomeGameTools/README.md

 Engine Prgrammers develop the engine which acutally runs the game.
 They have to be skilled in many, many aspects of game developement, as the engine will run many parts of it.
 They also work with system designers to plan for what parts of the game are necessary, thus deciding what will be needed in the game engine.

 ## 7. Lead Game Programmer
+Oversees all of the previously mentioned fields, and more.
+While they aren't specialozed, they should have enough knowledge to work with all members of the programming (and wider developement) team.